We have to be careful when we talk about taking God’s word to God’s world.

 We need make no apologies for talking about mission.
 What we may need to apologise for is making it complicated.

-Mark Gillespie is Crosslinks Communication Manager.
+Mark Gillespie was the Crosslinks Communication Manager.

 Crosslinks enables Christian mission opportunities